amazon-archives/aws-full-stack-template/README.md

 To tear down your application and remove all resources associated with AWS Full-Stack Template, follow these steps:

-1. Log into the [Amazon S3 Console](https://console.aws.amazon.com/s3) and  delete the buckets created for the demo app.
-   - There should be two buckets created for AWS Full-Stack Template.
-The buckets will be titled "X" and "X-pipeline", where "X" is the name you specified in the CloudFormation wizard under the AssetsBucketName parameter.
-   - *Note: Please be **very careful** to only delete the buckets associated with this app that you are absolutely sure you want to delete.*
-2. Log into the AWS CloudFormation Console and find the stack you created for the demo app
+1. Log into the AWS CloudFormation Console and find the stack you created for the demo app
 3. Delete the stack

 *Remember to shut down/remove all related resources once you are finished to avoid ongoing charges to your AWS account.*